ashutoshkumarjha/BigAI4BigGIS/README.md

 Welcome to the **BigAI for BigGIS** course, organized by the Geoinformatics Department, Indian Institute of Remote Sensing (IIRS), Dehradun, India.

-This course will run from **15th to 21st December 2024** at the IIRS campus.
+This course will run from **16th to 20st December 2024** at the IIRS campus.
 Below, we have outlined essential information to ensure your participation is smooth and effective.

 ## Welcome to IIRS

 ## Communication
-Join our WhatsApp group for effective communication: [BigAI for BigGIS WhatsApp Group Invite](https://chat.whatsapp.com/J1IJG361DnaF7oDGa80GWR).
+Join our WhatsApp group for effective communication: [BigAI for BigGIS WhatsApp Group Invite](Closed).

 ## Reporting
 - **Date:** Sunday, 15-Dec-2024